-Today is The day before the Ides of September (6 days since the Nones of September) The Nundinal letter is A which makes it the Nundinae, and the day is ruled by Jupiter.
+Today is 4 days before the Ides of November (4 days since the Nones of November) The Nundinal letter is D, and the day is ruled by Sun.
 Learn more about Roman time and dates

 Articles on Haeretico